 What causes cold hands and feet?

-Anxiety activates the stress response.
-The stress response secretes stress hormones into the bloodstream where they travel to targeted spots in the body to bring about specific physiological, psychological, and emotional changes that enhance the body’s ability to deal with a threat—to either fight with or flee from it—which is the reason the stress response is often referred to as the fight or flight response.
+When this symptom is caused by anxiety, behaving in an apprehensive manner, which creates anxiety, causes the body to activate the stress response.
+The stress response causes the body to secrete stress hormones into the bloodstream where they travel to targeted spots to bring about specific physiological, psychological, and emotional changes that enhance the body’s ability to deal with a threat—to either fight with or flee from it—which is the reason the stress response is often referred to as the fight or flight response or the emergency response.

 We explain this in much more detail in the Recovery Support area of our website.